hipstersmoothie/hipstersmoothie.com/pages/garden/Automate your locks without user interaction.md

 # Automate your locks without user interaction

-When I first installed my [Level](http://level.co) lock and set up the default leave/arrive automation in the Home app I was dissappointed to find out that it still required user interaction.
+When I first installed my [Level](http://level.co) lock and set up the default leave/arrive automation in the Home app I was disappointed to find out that it still required user interaction.

 **How it worked:**

-1. Leave house wihtout locking door
+1. Leave house without locking door
 2. Drive away
 3. iPhone detects that I left
 4. iPhone sends me notification to confirm that I want to run the "Lock Door Automation"